Afrah-saleh/IMS_project/README.md

 # Inventory Management System

 ## Introduction
-The Inventory Management System is a web application designed to help businesses manage their inventory effectively.
+The Inventory Management System designed to help businesses manage their inventory effectively.
 It allows users to track products, orders, customers, and warehouses efficiently.

 ## App statement
 An app that helps businesses and inventory managers who want to streamline inventory operations and optimize stock levels by tracking products and managing orders effortlessly.